-Pharmacists (ASHP) or FDA Drug Shortages Database that are in short supply at the time of compounding and at the time of dispensing, or - (B) the preparation produces a clinically significant difference based on the medical need of an identified individual patient, as determined by: - (i) the prescribing practitioner, - (ii) the compounding pharmacist, and - (iii) the dispensing pharmacist(s). - (C) Documentation describing the conditions in subsections (1)(A) & (1)(B) is maintained in a readily retrievable format. - (2) Is made with any component not suitable for use in a CSP for the intended veterinary patient population, unless allowable under Animal Medicinal Drug Use Clarification Action of 1994 (AMDUCA). - (3) Is made with a non-sterile component for which a conventionally manufactured sterile component is available and appropriate for the intended CSP, unless the CSP is compounded in full compliance with USP 797 Category 3 requirements, or the conventionally manufactured sterile component appears in an American Society of Health-System Pharmacists (ASHP) or FDA Drug Shortages Database. - (4) Requires end product sterilization unless sterilization occurs within the same

-- licensed compounding location. - (f) Prior to allowing any CSP to be compounded within a pharmacy, the pharmacist-incharge shall complete a self-assessment consistent with the requirements established in section 1715. - (g) In addition to the provisions in Section 1707.2, consultation shall be provided to the patient and/or patient's agent concerning proper use, storage, handling and disposal of the CSP and related supplies furnished. - (1) A pharmacist is not required by this subsection to provide oral consultation to an inpatient of a health care facility licensed pursuant to section 1250 of the Health and Safety Code, or to an inmate of an adult correctional facility or a juvenile detention facility, except upon the patient's discharge.
-A pharmacist is not obligated to consult about discharge medications if a health facility licensed pursuant to subdivision (a) or (b) of Health and Safety Code Section 1250 has implemented a written policy about discharge compounded medications which meets the requirements of Business and Professions Code Section 4074. - (h) CSPs with human whole blood or human whole blood derivatives shall be produced in compliance with Health and Safety Code section 1602.5.
+Pharmacists (ASHP) or FDA Drug Shortages Database that are in short supply at the time of compounding and at the time of dispensing, or - (B) the preparation produces a clinically significant difference based on the medical need of an identified individual patient, as determined by: - (i) the prescribing practitioner, - (ii) the compounding pharmacist, and - (iii) the dispensing pharmacist(s). - (C) Documentation describing the conditions in subsections (1)(A) or (1)(B) is maintained in a readily retrievable format. - (2) Is made with any component not suitable for use in a CSP for the intended patient population, unless allowable under Animal Medicinal Drug Use Clarification Action of 1994 (AMDUCA). - (3) Is made with a non-sterile component for which a conventionally manufactured sterile component is available and appropriate for the intended CSP. - (4) Requires end product sterilization unless sterilization occurs within the same licensed compounding location. - (f) Prior to allowing any CSP to be compounded within a pharmacy, the pharmacist-incharge shall complete a self-assessment consistent with the requirements established in section 1715. - (g) In addition to the provisions in Section 1707.2, consultation shall be provided to the patient and/or patient's agent concerning proper use, storage, handling and disposal of the CSP and related supplies furnished. - (h) CSPs with human whole blood or human whole blood derivatives shall be produced in compliance with Health and Safety Code section 1602.5.